What is Student Accessibility Services?

 What is the familiarity around accommodations and disability at UVM?

-SAS works with between 1500 and 2000 students on a semesterly basis—around 15% of the UVM population.
+SAS works with over 2500 students on a semesterly basis—around 18% of the UVM population.
 With roughly 1 out of every 6 students working with SAS, faculty are generally quite familiar with implementing a variety of accommodations in their courses.
 Should there be a dispute around an accommodation, which generally occurs if a faculty member feels an accommodation compromises an essential element of the course, SAS will engage in an interactive resolution process with the student and faculty member.
-This process is rarely necessary.